 Eat Tibetan Momos at a Refugee Camp

-I know this is the third time I’ve mentioned momos in this post, but after asking several locals which were their favorite, they all seemed to agree that the Tibetan’s make them the best.
+After asking several locals where their favorite momos were, they all seemed to agree that the Tibetan’s make them the best.
 I got to visit two refugee camps (one on the way to Kusma and another near Devi Falls).
 Both were the best momos I had in my entire stay.
 You can tell they are going to be amazing because there’s usually a wait for a table and everyone eating there is a local.
 They also tend to sell out so get there early.